numengames/numinia-discord-bots/README.md

      apps: [
        {
          name: 'new_bot_name', // Name of your new bot
+         watch: true, // This is important to track the status of the bot
+         max_memory_restart: '250M', // Set this to protect the instance memory limits
-         script: 'new_bot_script.js', // Main script file for your new bot
+         script: 'dist/bots/new_bot_script.js', // Main script file for your new bot },
-         watch: true,
-         instances: 1,
-         autorestart: true,
-         max_memory_restart: '100M', // This is the minimum required by the bot to run },
      ],
    };